theta-data/theta-data-api/docs/wallet.md

 ## Balance

-Return the balance information of the relevant wallet **Query Parameters**
+The balance information of wallets

+**Query Parameters**

-- wallet_address : Address of the wallet to be checked
+- wallet_address: address of the wallet to check

 **Fields**

-- stake_to_elite_node : Number and value of theta fuel tokens pledged to the elite edge node
+- stake_to_elite_node: number and value of theta fuel tokens pledged to the elite edge node
-- stake_to_guardian : Number and value of theta tokens pledged to guardian node
+- stake_to_guardian: number and value of theta tokens pledged to the guardian node
-- stake_to_validator_node : The number and value of tokens pledged to the validator node
+- stake_to_validator_node: the number and value of tokens pledged to the validator node
-- theta : Theta balance in your wallet
+- theta: Theta balance in your wallet
-- theta_fuel : Theta fuel balance in your wallet
+- theta_fuel: Theta fuel balance in your wallet
-- total : The total token value of the wallet to be queried
+- total: the total token value of the wallet

 **Example**